reuters-graphics/docs_graphics-kit/pages/for_developers/graphics-components.md

 Be sure to check out the [official tutorial](https://svelte.dev/tutorial/slots) to understand how slots -- and especially, [_named_ slots](https://svelte.dev/tutorial/named-slots) -- work, but let's also go through a very common example to see how much power slots give you to customize the elements and styles in the component.

-Take a look a closer look at the [Headline](https://reuters-graphics.github.io/graphics-svelte-components/components/headline) component, which allows you to pass your own elements through several named slots.
+Take a closer look at the [Headline](https://reuters-graphics.github.io/graphics-svelte-components/components/headline) component, which allows you to pass your own elements through several named slots.

 For example, a crown image can be passed like this: